throughputer/estimator_tutorials/README.md

 http://localhost:8000/
 ```

+Confirm that you have connected successfully with your Estimator microservice instance by playing more than four moves of Rock-Paper-Scissors to see that the AI is making moves.
+(Only after the first four plays is the Estimator trained to make predictions.)

 #### All done!

 You can see a RPS app running with your API key.
 Check your __[Dashboard](https://estimatorlab.com/dashboard)__ to view the number of calls made to the estimator microservice & keep track of your free credits consumption.